aus-plant-phenomics-network/appn-schema/doc/appn_Investigation.md

 * http://purl .org/ppeo/PPEO .owl#Investigation
 ## Properties
 * [appn:ResearchActivity](/doc/appn_ResearchActivity.md) **appn:isPartOf** [appn:ResearchActivity](/doc/appn_ResearchActivity.md)
-    * Relates an Assay to the Study that includes it or a Study to an Investigation .
+    * Relates an Assay to the Study that includes it or a Study to an Investigation.